 If you use a social media management tool, try to use its “schedule post” feature more often based on your audience’s behavior and geography.

-If you have original content that is timeless (we marketers call it evergreen content), consider reposting it on a regular basis.
+If you have original content that is timeless (we marketers call it evergreen content), consider reposting it regularly.
 Again, fans’ news feeds are busy; they may not have seen it the first time.
 Or they might not have been a fan of your page the first time you posted it!

 Your Ad Budget